awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

 Default frame specification depends on other aspects of a given window defintion:

-- if `ORDER BY` clause is specified and function accepts frame specification it is `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`,
+- if the `ORDER BY` clause is specified and the function accepts the frame specification, then the frame specification is defined by `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`,
-- otherwise it is `ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING`.
+- otherwise the frame specification is defined by `ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING`.

 The first rules has some interesting consequences.
 For `last("foo").over(Window.orderBy($"foo"))` will always return the current `foo`.